rljacobson/MathLine/README.md

 cmake -Wno-dev ../../MathLine
 make
 ```
 The `-Wno-dev` is optional.
+CMake will select WSTP or MathLink automatically.
 If all goes well you should have a MathLine binary sitting in the build directory.

-If you don't have cmake, basically build it like any other WSTP C/C++ program: Make sure `wstp.h` (shipped with Mathematica) is available in your include search path and link the binary to Mathematica's WSTP library (`libWSTPi4.a` on my system).
+If you don't have cmake and want to build it the hard way, first copy the files from `src/WSTP` into `src`.
+(Adapt these instructions in the obvious way for MathLink.)
+Then basically build it like any other WSTP C/C++ program: Make sure `wstp.h` (shipped with Mathematica) is available in your include search path and link the binary to Mathematica's WSTP library (`libWSTPi4.a` on my system).
 Of course the Boost headers should also be available to the compiler.

 # Missing Features
 For those looking to enhance this code, here are some possibilities.
 These are features that the textual interface doesn't have but should.
 Someone should contribute the code.